qdechochen/o2sql/readme.md

-## o2sql
+# o2sql

-A simple tools to help generate postgres queries.
+A very simple tool to help generate postgres queries. "" will be added to table/field names.

-.toParams() will retun:
+.toParams() will retun the following object, which could be used in node-postgres (https://www.npmjs.com/package/pg) directly.
 ```
 {
   sql: '....',